JaeJae04/-W6_Exercises/README.md

-# exercies for week 6
+# exercises for week 6